 Unincorporated Alameda County has a similar number of cost-burdened households compared to the County and the Bay Area.
 Of Unincorporated Alameda County's households, approximately 21% are cost-burdened and 16% are severely cost-burdened.
 In the County, 20% are cost-burdened, and 17% are severely cost-burdened.
-14

 Renters are often more cost-burdened than owners.
 When looking at the cost burden across tenure in Unincorporated Alameda County, 25% of household renters spend between 30% and 50% of their income on housing compared to 19% of households that own their homes.
 Additionally, 26% of household renters spend 50% or more of their income on housing, compared to 10% of household owners.
 In total, 29% of household homeowners and 52% of household renters experience some level of cost burden.
 If one looks at the overpayment of rent map in Unincorporated areas one will see that overpayment occurs all over.
-As shown in Figure F-3941, in Castro Valley there are areas where more than 68% of renters pay over 30% of their income on rent.
+As shown in Figure F-41, in Castro Valley there are areas where more than 68% of renters pay over 30% of their income on rent.
 Most of the unincorporated area is in the 41-67% range of how many people pay over 30% of their income on rent.
-In

-Looking at the county overall in Figure F-4042, areas with higher median incomes (Figure F-23) are generally less likely to have high rent-burden, like southern Alameda County, parts of the Berkeley and Oakland hills, and much of East County.
-Notably, the Sunol area falls in the highest
+Looking at the county overall in Figure F-42, areas with higher median incomes (Figure F-23) are generally less likely to have high rent-burden, like southern Alameda County, parts of the Berkeley and Oakland hills, and much of East County.
+Notably, the Sunol area falls in the highest ibid

-13 "Overpayment and Over Crowding".
+&lt;sup>13 "Overpayment and Over Crowding".
 Housing Needs Data Report: Unincorporated Alameda, ABAG 2021, p.
-39, https://mtcdrive.app.box.com/s/nei8x775oi5m47mqhu8ctpyyqrioa2v3/file/794875935734
+39, https://mtcdrive.app.box.com/s/nei8x775oi5m47mqhu8ctpyyqrioa2v3/file/794875935734 category of rent burden Much of neighboring San Leandro and Hayward have rates of rent burden similar to the Eden Area.

-14 "ABAG 2021 Pre-Certified Housing Needs Data".
-U.S. Census Bureau, American Community Survey 5-year Data (2015-2019), Table B25070, B25091 category of rent burden Much of neighboring San Leandro and Hayward have rates of rent burden similar to the Eden Area.
+&lt;sup>14 "ABAG 2021 Pre-Certified Housing Needs Data".
+U.S. Census Bureau, American Community Survey 5-year Data (2015-2019), Table B25070, B25091